worldofjoni/friendlyConsole/README.md

 # FriendlyConsole
-A C++ library with easy to use console commands and much more!
+A Windows C++ library with easy to use console commands and much more!